toby-greenacre/whole-soul-hub/README.md

 new images can be added:
--make sure the name of the image file is /images/events/INSERT_NAME_HERE -needs to be .jpeg or .png
+-make sure the name of the image file is /images/events/INSERT_NAME_HERE -file needs to be .jpeg or .png
+-image must have transparent background
 -once in the repository on github click add file and then upload file -select the image file and commit changes